“his music is so perfect, so effortless, that it seems to have been plucked ready-made from the universe”

 Very occasionally some notes are changed in these cello transcriptions to adapt them to the cello but this occurs almost exclusively for the revoicing of chords and double-stops, occasionally in complex passage-work, but never in melodic passages.

 Playing them in the same key as the violin means that the register is often quite high.
 For the violin, this music lies always in the Neck Region.
 But when transcribed for the cello, all the music that lies on the E string of the violin, lies for us in the Intermediate and Thumb Regions on the A string (see Transcribing Violin Music for Cello).
 Surprisingly however, this is in fact no higher than the register of the Beethoven Cello Sonatas and Variations.
-In the “Easier Versions” of these sonatas the passages involving higher register playing have normally been transposed down an octave so that the cellist, just like for the violinist, basically never needs to leave the Neck Region.
+In the “Easier Versions” of these sonatas, the passages involving higher register playing have normally been transposed down an octave so that the cellist, just like for the violinist, basically never needs to leave the Neck Region.
 These versions are a delight to play for any cellist as the music is normally not altered or disfigured in any other way other than by these occasional octave transpositions.
-Occasionally a few occasional notes in the Intermediate Region are left in the “Easier Versions”, but only when these notes are in a relatively easy context, with plenty of time to find them.
-It would be a shame to have to transpose an entire passage down an octave just to avoid these notes.
+Occasionally a few occasional notes in the Intermediate Region remain in the “Easier Versions”, but only when these notes are in a relatively easy context, with plenty of time to find them.
+It would be a shame to have to transpose an entire passage down an octave just to avoid these isolated notes.

 Mozart’s music, in true Rococo style, is full of ornamentation and grace notes.
-In the “Literal Versions” these grace notes and ornaments are notated exactly as Mozart wrote them.
+In the “Literal Versions,” these grace notes and ornaments are notated exactly as Mozart wrote them.
 However, in the “playing” versions (Edited, Easier and Clean), they are often written as played by the editor.
 There are several reasons for this:

 TRILLS AND ORNAMENTS